Meet and get to know our qualified Children's Therapies team who support children and families to reach their goals.

-Master of Occupational Therapy, The University of Sydney.
+Master of Speech Language Pathology, University of Sydney

 I started at SDN as an admin in February 2021, after 14 years in corporate.
 In November the same year, I moved into a new role as the Reporting and Allocations Analyst, where I develop and continually enhance reporting to support therapists in their KPIs and utilisation.
 I’m responsible for data integrity in the Children’s Therapies systems to ensure accurate reporting and I also work closely with our Service Enquiry Team to support the management of the waitlist and allocation of families to therapists.

 I love working at SDN because it gives me a work-life balance, which is great because I’m a mum to 2 boys, aged 4 and 11.
 We love to go snowboarding and dirt bike riding - just enjoying the outdoors and creating memories together.
 When I’m not with my boys, I’m at the gym working on my fitness and strength.

 Bachelor of Arts (Early Childhood Studies & Sociology), Macquarie University and Master of Social Work (Qualifying), Australian Catholic University